xentara-plugin v2.0.4

 Parameters

-memoryHandleA handle to the memory containing the value
+memoryHandleA handle to the memory containing the value.
+Must not be a raw memory handle.

 template<typename Structure >